PhilaeRoetta/PREDICT_PROJECT/README.md

 - **DBT account**, to run transformations and calculations in Snowflake using sql files.
 - **DropBox account**, containing some input files for a successful run, and some program files results in a stable tree.
 Full details in the manual
 - **Gmail account** to send by email the status of the run, if ran through GitHub Actions, with details of run
-- **Sport season source accounts** for each season in the scope, a possible account to get games and result
+- **Sports league source accounts** for each season in the scope, a possible account to get games to predict and result
 - **Forum accounts** for each forum in the scope, a possible account to read players' predictions, and post prediction template and results

 ## High level overview<a name="overview"></a>